minprog/app-studio/30 Android/00 Projects/10 Projects.md

 ## Unit 4

-In this unit, you'll learn about public and private information in classes, and you are going to use databases in your app for the first time!
-The app that you're making is a useful to-do list app.
+In this unit, you'll learn about exceptions and inheritance in Java, and you are going to use databases in your app for the first time!
+The app that you're making is a very useful to-do list app.

 - Practice with Java:
     - [Exceptions](http://www.davin.50webs.com/research/1999/egs/q10.pdf)